AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/add-assets.md

 > [!NOTE]
 >
-> Informationen zum Hochladen verschachtelter Ordnerhierarchien in AEM finden Sie unter [Massen-Upload von Assets](#bulk-upload).
+> Wenn Sie verschachtelte Ordnerhierarchien in AEM hochladen müssen, finden Sie weitere Informationen zum [Hochladen von Assets](#bulk-upload)

 <!-- #ENGCHECK I'm assuming this is no longer relevant....
 If yes, this should be removed#